FAQs & Fees

 Do you offer sliding scale or reduced fees?

 I offer a limited number of slots for sliding scale.
 We can discuss fees in your free consult if you are concerned about affordability.
-Sliding scale rates will be reviewed every 6 months or when you experience a change in finances.
+Sliding scale rates will be reviewed every 6 months and when you experience a change in finances.

-Do you take my insurance?
+Do you take insurance?

 What do I ask my insurance company?